Approx 1,500 words, 5-7 minutes

 Before your dissonance kicks in, hear me out.
 Six months is a sodding long time.
 In a leap year, to make the subsequent numerical examples simpler, it’s 183 days.

 At 200 pages per day, that’s 36,600 pages of text you will have read, made notes on, discussed, reflected on, and put into practice.
 If an average book is 400 pages, that’s almost 100 textbooks on British bats–which there are nothing like in publication (worth reading).
 Thus, once you have consumed the 20 or so that may be worth reading, you are left with something approximating 28,600 pages in your ‘reading budget’, that you can ‘spend’ reading academic journals, online articles, best practice guidance, and back issues of industry publications.

 It’s also an additional 1,098 hours (at 6 hours per day) of time that you can put into the acquisition of field skills, refining your report writing, trial and error research projects, and networking.

 Complaining gets you nowhere

-That being the case, it puzzles me when I hear graduates complain about how difficult it is to get a job in e.g. ecology consultancy, due to “lacking the experience they need to secure a job”.
+That being the case, it is a shame when I hear graduates complain about how difficult it is to get a job in e.g. ecology consultancy, due to “lacking the experience they need to secure a job”.